Help Survivors Responsibly

 Fund proceeds will be distributed to local long-term recovery groups, members of the Virginia Voluntary Organizations Active in Disaster and other non-profit and faith-based organizations as a grant.

 Many of these groups work directly with individuals and families following a disaster.

 The Virginia Disaster Relief Fund benefits projects that include: repair or rebuilding of underinsured dwellings, transportation assistance, replacing essential household items, helping renters establish new rental residence, temporary living expenses while recovering from loss, and more.

-If you want to help, click the “Donate” button below or send checks made payable to the Treasurer of Virginia with “Virginia Disaster Relief Fund” noted in the memo line to:
+If you want to help, please send checks made payable to the Treasurer of Virginia with “Virginia Disaster Relief Fund” noted in the memo line to:

 Cash is the fastest way to assist disaster survivors.

 Cash offers voluntary agencies the most flexibility in obtaining the most-needed resources.
 Many charities specialize in providing relief in disaster areas, yet they face significant financial barriers to getting their staff, equipment, and supplies into impacted areas.